-CPD160 3 CREDITS 3 PERIODS Introduction to Multiculturalism
+CPD160 3 CREDITS 3 PERIODS

+Introduction to Multiculturalism

 Examination of the multiple cultures and subcultures within the contemporary United States.
 Personal exploration of awareness and appreciation of multiculturalism.
 Activities for experiencing diverse cultural perspectives.
-Skills for recognizing, analyzing, and mediating cultural and psychological factors impacting conflict and accord between diverse cultures.
-Credit (P) or no credit (Z).
-Standard grading available according to procedures outlined in catalog.
-Prerequisites: None.
+Critical thinking skills for recognizing, analyzing, and mediating cultural and psychological factors impacting conflict and accord between diverse cultures through written and oral discourse.
+Prerequisites: ENG101, or ENG107, or permission of Instructor.